clemyan/safe-navigation-proxy/README.md

 ### Set

-Creating nested properties is also troublesome.
-One often has to create a stack of empty objects in order to create a nested property. `safe-navigation-proxy` simplifies this by supporting assignment propagation.
+Like accessing deeply nested properties, creating deeply nested properties is also troublesome.
+In order to do so, one often has to create a stack of empty objects. `safe-navigation-proxy` simplifies this by supporting "propagation".

-When assignment propagation is enabled (which is the default), assigning a value to a property of a nil reference sets the referent to (by default) an object with only one own property -- the key-value pair being assigned.
+When propagation on assignment is enabled (which is the default), assigning a value to a property of a nil reference sets the referent to (by default) an object with only one own enumerable property -- the key-value pair being assigned.
+Then

-Assigning a value to a property of a non-nil proxy delegates to a normal assignment to the contained value.
+Assigning a value to a property of a valued proxy delegates to a normal assignment to the contained value.

 That is

 - Setting `$N{ref}.prop = v` sets `ref = {prop: v}`
 - Setting `$V{value}.prop = v` sets `value.prop = v`

-Note that this means assignment propagates from deeply nested properties up to shallow properties.
+Note that this means assignment propagates from deeply nested properties to shallow properties.
 Assuming `obj.a` is nullish, `$(obj).a.b.c.d = 1` is `$N{$N{$N{obj.a}.b}.c}.d = 1`.
 That resolves as:

 1. `N{$N{obj.a}.b}.c = {d: 1}`
 2. `$N{obj.a}.b = {c: {d: 1}}`